BuffChain/tufftoken/docs/TuffVBT.md

 function totalSupply() public view returns (uint256)
 ```

-_Returns the amount of tokens in existence._
+returns the total supply of the token